swarajdara7/Employe-Salary-Prediction-DS/README.md

 Cross-validation scores

-📷 Screenshots
-(Add screenshots of the Streamlit UI and Flask API endpoints here)

 📌 To-Do
 Add support for more ML models (RandomForest, XGBoost)

-Add Dockerfile for containerization

-Host the app on Render/Heroku
+Host the app on Ngrok/Render/Heroku

 🧑‍💻 Author
-Your Name – SWaraj Dara
+Your Name – Swaraj Dara